-The Registry will make a refund only upon receipt of a "Notification of Withdrawal" form or an "Add/Drop" form, signed and dated by the Registrar.
+A refund will be made only upon receipt of a "Notification of Withdrawal" form or an "Add/Drop" form, signed and dated by the Registrar.

 Refunds will not be paid until after the deadline for adding courses.
 See also "Withdrawal from Courses" under the Academic Information section.